SUSE/pennyworth/README.md

 Replace `<pennyworth-dir>` with a directory into which you installed Pennyworth.

-In your specs, you can now use the `start_system` method to start a VM:
+In your specs, you can now use the `start_system` method to start a VM, e.g.:

 ```ruby
 describe "my pet feature" do